Anyline/mobile-ocr-documentation-anyline/source/index.md

 ----- | ----------
-strokeWidth	| sets the width of the views border strokeColor | sets the color of the views border cornerRadius | Sets the corner radius of the views border outerColor | sets the color of the space surrounding the view outerAlpha | sets the alpha of the space surrounding the view flashImage	| sets image the user uses to toggle the flash flashButtonAlignment | sets the alignment of the flash button flashStatus	| read the status of the flash cancelOnResult | this property tells Anlyine if it should stop scanning once a result was found beepOnResul | true, if there should be a beep when a result was found blinkOnResult | true, if there should be a blinking alarm when a result was found vibrateOnResult	| true, if there should be a vibration alarm when a result was found
+strokeWidth	| sets the width of the views border strokeColor | sets the color of the views border cornerRadius | sets the corner radius of the views border outerColor | sets the color of the space surrounding the view outerAlpha | sets the alpha of the space surrounding the view flashImage	| sets image used to toggle the flash flashButtonAlignment | sets the alignment of the flash button flashStatus	| flag to check the status of the flash cancelOnResult | true, if Anyline should stop scanning once a result was found beepOnResult | true, if there should be a beep when a result was found blinkOnResult | true, if there should be a blinking alarm when a result was found vibrateOnResult	| true, if there should be a vibration alarm when a result was found